ORNL-Fusion/GITR/README.md

 ### Run

 GITR expects to be run in a directory containing subdirectories **input** and **output**.
 The **input** directory must contain a file called *gitrInput.cfg*.
-Reference docs/runtime_config.md for details about this file.
-These following options in the file must be mirrored with their CMake **-D**-style counterpart build-time option.

 Navigate to this directory and run:

 > /path/to/build/GITR

+### Configuration options

+There are 32 options GITR expects to consume at runtime, in a block of the gitrInput.cfg file called:

+> flags

+A list of the required options and a brief description of each is provided:

+  - USESURFACEMODEL
+  - FLUX_EA
+  - SPECTROSCOPY
+  - BIASED_SURFACE
+  - USE3DTETGEOM
+  - USECYLSYMM
+  - BFIELD_INTERP
+  - GRADT_INTERP
+  - FORCE_EVAL
+  - SORT_PARTICLES
+  - USE_ADAPTIVE_DT
+  - GEOM_HASH
+  - PARTICLE_SOURCE_FILE
+  - PARTICLE_SOURCE_SPACE
+  - PARTICLE_SOURCE_ENERGY
+  - PARTICLE_SOURCE_ANGLE
+  - PARTICLE_TRACKS
+  - PRESHEATH_INTERP
+  - EFIELD_INTERP
+  - USE_SURFACE_POTENTIAL
+  - FLOWV_INTERP
+  - DENSITY_INTERP
+  - TEMP_INTERP
+  - GEOM_HASH_SHEATH
+  - USETHERMALFORCE
+  - USESHEATHEFIELD
+  - USEPRESHEATHEFIELD
+  - USE_IONIZATION
+  - USECOULOMBCOLLISIONS
+  - USEPERPDIFFUSION
+  - USEFIELDALIGNEDVALUES

 ## Canonical Example